-It is written in their genes that they are hard working dogs and it can be a reason.
-Because they had numerous amount of works to do throughout the day.
+It is written in their genes that they are hard-working dogs and it can be a reason.
+Because they had numerous amounts of works to do throughout the day.

 If you found your canine friend from a rescue group, they might not have a good idea about behaving around people and interacting with them.
 In fact, without proper basic obedience training, it’s quite hard to communicate with them.

 I wanna emphasize here that if your Newfoundland adopted one from a rescue group, they initially tend to show this kind of behavior, and it takes time and proper training to resolve.
 Let’s talk more about this in the next subtitle.

 As we discussed earlier, Newfoundlands tend to less cuddle and snuggle as the summer arrives.
 This sound can be evident because you might think that they have a thick double coat, and they don’t wanna cuddle or snuggle with you even it’s winter.

 But the fact is they do wanna snuggle with you to get some extra warmth from you.
 But during the summer, warmth is not a big deal.
 So, seasonality really matters.

 Uncomfortable petting techniques

 So, If you are a first-time canine owner, you might not have a good idea of how to pet a dog.
 So, the way you are petting your Newfoundland can be slightly annoying.

 When you pet your canine friend if his/her enthusiasm and mannerisms are a little wired.
 So, there may be something wrong.